gajeshbhat/hatchways-assesment/README.md

 1. To Run unit tests first, setup the project using setup.sh and then run test.sh

+# Other
+I have deployed the app on heroku at :

 ### Credits
 Thank you Hatchways team!
 Hope you find this project good.
 Please feel free to contact me anytime if you have any questions.<br/>
 Best,<br/>